Technologicat/unpythonic/doc/features.md

 **Changed in v0.14.2.** *These constructs were previously named `setescape`, `escape`.
 The names have been changed to match the standard naming for this feature in several Lisps.
 The old names are now deprecated.*

+In a nutshell, an *escape continuation*, often abbreviated *ec*, transfers control outward on the call stack.
+Escape continuations are a generalization of `continue`, `break` and `return`.
+Those three constructs are essentially second-class ecs with a hard-coded escape point (respectively: end of iteration of loop; end of loop; end of function).
+A general escape continuation mechanism allows setting an escape point explicitly.

-Escape continuations can be used as a *multi-return*:
+For example, escape continuations can be used as a *multi-return*:

 ```python
 from unpythonic import catch, throw